nrs-org/novelslop/content/vol_01/chap_03.typ

   was decent.
-However, other than that, Mona really outshined her sister in almost every way: she was a better cook, had better fashion sense, was more knowledgeable about idols (if that is a positive trait at all), etc. Though, it could be argued that Sena’s clumsiness could be one of her charms.
+However, other than that, Mona really outshined her sister in almost every way: she was a better cook, had better fashion sense, was more knowledgeable about idols (if that is a positive trait at all), etc. Though, it could be argued that Sena’s clumsiness could be a trait that highlights her cuteness.

   Another major difference between the two sisters was their academic performance.
 While Sena almost fumbled her high school graduation exam, Mona had been scoring average in almost every subject.
-This might not seem like much, it was actually an impressive feat for a girl born in a family without any studying genes.
+Though it might not seem like much, it was actually an impressive feat for a girl born in a family without any studying genes.